p145085/xkcdscrape/README.md

   (I.e current chrometabs but onClick a dropdown list shows.)

   g.
 Blizzard's Overwatch RAM access for connection Spotify and Overwatch.exe between.
 Such that specific playlists are played depending on what Map/Level is being played on Overwatch.

+ h.
+Notepad++ or other text-editor with the capability of images.
+Much like how Microsoft Word allows images, but for notepad++.